wexlergroup/wexlergroup.github.io/_pages/about.md

 <br>

-The Wexler group is focused on theoretical materials innovation for renewable energy and environmental applications, with a special emphasis on developing computational methods for the more realistic modeling of interfacial phenomena in electrocatalysis, solar energy conversion, and environmental energy harvesting.
-We are driven by the prospects of using first-principles calculations, Monte Carlo simulations, and machine learning as a synergistic approach for developing a fundamental understanding of complex materials systems, discovering relationships between their structure and function, and identifying promising routes for device optimization.
+The Wexler Group focuses on theoretical materials innovation for renewable energy and environmental applications.
+We develop advanced computational methods to model interfacial phenomena in electrocatalysis, solar energy conversion, and environmental energy harvesting.
+Using first-principles calculations, Monte Carlo simulations, and machine learning, we aim to understand complex materials systems, discover structure-function relationships, identify promising materials, and optimize them for enhanced performance.
 {: .text-justify}

 {% include feature_row %}